openaq/aqi-hub/docs/indices/mexico.md

   </tr>
 </table>

-_Note_: Adapted from “SECRETARIA DE MEDIO AMBIENTE Y RECURSOS NATURALES” (20 November 2019), [https://sinaica.inecc.gob.mx/archivo/noms/NOM-172-SEMARNAT-2019-Indice-AIRE-y-SALUD.pdf](https://sinaica.inecc.gob.mx/archivo/noms/NOM-172-SEMARNAT-2019-Indice-AIRE-y-SALUD.pdf)[^1].
-Accessed July 1, 2024.
+_Note_: Adapted from “SECRETARIA DE MEDIO AMBIENTE Y RECURSOS NATURALES” (20 Nov.
+2019), [https://sinaica.inecc.gob.mx/archivo/noms/NOM-172-SEMARNAT-2019-Indice-AIRE-y-SALUD.pdf](https://sinaica.inecc.gob.mx/archivo/noms/NOM-172-SEMARNAT-2019-Indice-AIRE-y-SALUD.pdf)[^1].
+Accessed 1 July 2024.

 PM<sub>2.5</sub> and PM<sub>10</sub> concentrations are reported under local conditions of pressure and air temperature as long as there remains no regulation in Mexico defining such methods of measurements in ambient air.
 For O<sub>3</sub>, CO, NO<sub>2</sub>, and SO<sub>2</sub> concentrations, the following measurement method and Norma Oficial Mexicana (NOM) procedures are used.